-The directors who served during the year were Mr. J Wilson and Mr. E. Sweeney.
+The directors who served during the year are listed on page 1.

 DISCLOSURE OF INFORMATION TO AUDITORS

 So far as each person who was a director at the date of approving this report is aware, there is no relevant audit information, being information needed by the auditor in connection with preparing its report, of which the auditor is unaware.
 Having made enquiries of fellow directors, each director has taken all the steps that he/she is obliged to take as a director in order to make himself/herself aware of any relevant audit information and to establish that the auditor is aware of the information.